Aidan40661224/Portfolio_Aidan/week8_project.md

 # Project work 1

-In week 8, you are exercising all the principles and techniques that have been discussed in the module so far.
-Your portfolio entry should demonstrate your ability to integrate the various dimensions of software engineering into your practice.
-It should include

-* A descriptive summary of the issue that you worked on.
-* Snippets from your code with commentary showing how you have used good software design practice.
-* A descriptive summary of the test code that you have written.
-* A reflective summary of any changes that were requested during the code review along with your fixes.
-* A descriptive summary of any issues you found with the code that you were asked to review.
-* A general reflective section that identifies, for example,
-  * New things you have realised this week
-  * Common problems that can arise in a team development situation
-  * How your practice compares to other people's
-  * etc.

-Be sure to include links to the original items in the team's GitHub repository.

 This week my issue was to add the ability for an UNDAC Deputy Team Leader to maintain a list of team members so they can be contacted immediately.
 To complete this task the all team members must be listed, details of a particular team member must be viewed, the list must be filtered by full text search, skill, assignment etc, and the filters must be able to be cleared.

-As I am not particularly confident implementing these features in .Net Maui I haven't been able to complete all of them, however I will continue working on them and try to implement them all.

 __Some examples of my code are:__